labsyspharm/cylinter/docs/_includes/home.md

 <div markdown="1">

 ## About CyLinter
 CyLinter is open-source QC software for multiplex microscopy.
 The tool is instantiated as a Python Class and consists of multiple QC modules through which single-cell data are passed for serial redaction.
 Partially-redacted feature tables are cached within and between modules to allow for iterative QC strategies and progress bookmarking.
-CyLinter is agnostic to data acquisition platform (CyCIF<sup>1</sup>, CODEX<sup>2</sup>, MIBI<sup>3</sup>, mIHC<sup>4</sup>, mxIF<sup>5</sup>, IMC<sup>6</sup>, etc.) and takes standard TIFF/OME-TIFF imaging files and CSV tables as input.
+CyLinter is agnostic to data acquisition platform (CyCIF<sup>1</sup>, CODEX<sup>2</sup>, MIBI<sup>3</sup>, mIHC<sup>4</sup>, mxIF<sup>5</sup>, IMC<sup>6</sup>, etc.) and takes standard TIFF/OME-TIFF imaging files and CSV single-cell feature tables as input.

 <div markdown="1">